0nix/ggj21/twine/evidence_questioning.md

 [Agree with Bayer]

-Bayer hums with a bit of a humorous tone.
-"In his position I'd be upset too."
+Bayer mumbles with a bit of a humorous tone.
+"In his position I would be upset too."

 (Lambda superleader +2)